Jblew/typescript-chained-error/README.md

 - Allows stacking errors with "Caused by: " keyword in stack
 - Preserves error class name in trace (uses [ts-custom-error](https://www.npmjs.com/package/ts-custom-error) for that)
 - Automatically cleans up stack using clean-stack](https://github.com/sindresorhus/clean-stack)
+- Has a `ChainedErrorFactory` that can extend any already existing error with `Caused by` clause additional properties and

 ### Installation